AndiXplorer/AndiXplorer/README.md

 ![Welcome](https://vaxerski.xyz/github/TopGif.gif)

 ![Divider](https://vaxerski.xyz/github/aboutme2.gif)
 I'm a backend developer focused on crafting efficient, scalable solutions—like the Discord bot I'm building for managing student scoreboards.
-When I'm not coding, I'm usually watching sports, listening to music, or gaming.
+When I'm not coding, I'm usually typing sweet messages to my cutie gf, listening to music, or gaming.
 That's me in a nutshell.<br/>
 <br/>

 <br/>